-“It’s great that our designs are becoming internationally recognized,” James said.
+“It’s great that our designs are becoming internationally recognised,” James said.
 “GQ and InStyle magazines are ideal publications for us to be featured in.”

-Both brothers attended GIA to enhance their knowledge of design and gemstones: James earned his GIA Graduate Jeweler diploma in 1995 and GIA Graduate Gemologist (GG) diploma in 1996 in Santa Monica; Henry earned his GG and Jewelry Design certificate in Vicenza in 2001.
+Both brothers attended GIA to enhance their knowledge of design and gemstones: James earned his GIA Graduate Jeweller diploma in 1995 and GIA Graduate Gemmologist (GG) diploma in 1996 in Santa Monica; Henry earned his GG and Jewellery Design certificate in Vicenza in 2001.
 Both worked for Aspreys in New York before returning to the family business.

 James said attending GIA was a great way for him to get the bench experience he was seeking.

 “All I was interested in at that time was designing and making,” he said.
 “I use the skills that I learned at GIA every single day.
-From design to gemology to manufacture, these three courses were tailored exactly to processes I go through every day either in the factory or in meeting with clients.”
+From design to gemmology to manufacture, these three courses were tailored exactly to the processes that I go through every day, either in the factory or in meetings with clients.”

-Henry, director of sales, said GIA gave him all of the skills and confidence he needed to join the family business.
+Henry, director of sales, said that GIA gave him all of the skills and confidence that he needed to join the family business.

 “I was very young when I started working and my GIA education was a great help in reinforcing confidence in my abilities, not only for myself but also for my customers,” he said.
 “When I am talking with them I am able to understand their needs and advise them on the best designs, materials and stones to fit their specifications.”